-Even if bedsores were not an issue, lying in bed for too long does have another shortcomings.
-A survey conducted during a 2004 study published in the journal Joint, Bone and Spine found that patients with lower back pain, who were prescribed bed rest by doctors, came back with complaints of chronic pain 32% of the time.
+Even if bedsores were not an issue, lying in bed for too long does have other drawbacks or ill-effects.
+A survey conducted during a 2004 study published in the journal Joint, Bone, and Spine found that patients with lower back pain, who were prescribed bed rest by doctors, came back with complaints of chronic pain 32% of the time.

-In another study published in Journal of Applied Physiology in 2008, rats were put in a specific position similar to the one that humans assume during bed rest; it was observed that rats displayed signs of depression and stress after a period of only 2 weeks.
-Afterwards, they developed more psychological and cardiovascular disorders, thanks to the prolonged period of bed rest to which they were subjected.
+In another study published in the Journal of Applied Physiology in 2008, rats were put in a specific position similar to what humans assume during bed rest.
+It was observed that rats displayed signs of depression and stress after a period of only 2 weeks.
+Afterward, they developed more psychological and cardiovascular disorders, thanks to the prolonged period of bed rest to which they were subjected.

 If taken in correct amounts, bed rest is not all bad.
-On the contrary, it can be a good thing, especially for those who have suffered from a concussion or some other brain injury, as it helps in restoring the normal activities of the brain.
+On the contrary, it can be a good thing, especially for those who have suffered from a concussion or some other brain injury, as it helps restore the brain’s normal activities.

 As it turns out, bed rest is not inherently evil; it only becomes so when it’s not regulated.
 After all, too much of anything is bad.